wso2-extensions/esb-connector-file/docs/topics.md

 * setPassiveMode [optional]: Sets the passive mode to enter into passive mode. e.g., true.
 * setSoTimeout [optional]: Sets the socket timeout for the FTP client. e.g., 100000.
 * setUserDirIsRoot [optional]: Sets the whether to use the user directory as root. e.g., flase.
 * setStrictHostKeyChecking [optional]: Sets the host key checking to use .e.g., no.
+* numberOfLinesToSkip [optional] : Number of lines to skip from the file reading

 >**Info :** To enable streaming for large files, you have to add the following message builder and formatter in the <ESB_HOME>/repository/conf/axis2/axis2.xml file:
             Add <messageFormatter contentType="application/file"